Should white people ever sing the N-word?

 He also appeared to suggest it was all right for white people to dance or sing along to songs which included the word, but never for them to use it in their own speech.

 "Don't worry white people.
-Get our Dre on, get your Jay-Z on, get your Kanye on.
+Get your Dre on, get your Jay-Z on, get your Kanye on.
 It's all good, it's okay.
 But it's got to be in the song.
 Got to be in the song."

 But, he added: "So the question remains the same.
 Can white people say the [N-word]?
 And the answer remains the same: Not really."